-- Confirmation that none of the facts mentioned below exists: - liquidation proceedings against the debtor; - debtor has successfully implemented a restructuring plan in the last 5 years; - debtor has unsuccessfully attempted to execute a restructuring plan during the last four months or the restructuring petition was rejected by the court.

-- Document confirming the payment of state duty of € 142.29. - Circumstances why the debtor is asking for restructuring.
+- Confirmation is necessary that none of the facts mentioned below exists: - liquidation proceedings against the debtor - debtor has successfully implemented a restructuring plan in the last 5 years - debtor has unsuccessfully attempted to execute a restructuring plan during the last four months or the restructuring petition was rejected by the court. - · Other necessary documents are: - document confirming payment of state duty of € 145 - circumstances why the debtor is asking for restructuring.